contrast-zone/t-rewriter.js/README.md

 The machine repeats these steps until it encounters the halting instruction.

 Unrestricted grammars can simulate a Turing machine by providing equivalents to its instructions in a form of production rules, while the initial symbol sequence on the tape is equivalent to grammar starting phrase.
-For example, this is what an equivalent of Turing machine that adds 1 to a binary number would look like (visit [this place](https://www.cis.upenn.edu/~matuszek/cit596-2012/NewPages/tm-to-grammar.html) for more information about the example):
+For example, this is what an equivalent of Turing machine that adds 1 to a binary number would look like (visit [this place](https://www.cis.upenn.edu/~matuszek/cit596-2012/NewPages/tm-to-grammar.html) to learn more about the example):

     s 0 -> 0 s
     s 1 -> 1 s